Chapter 11 Formatting Objects in Word

 • Format tab: Provides the user with options to change the color, fill, and effect of the graphic and text (Figure 19D).

-To add or delete shapes in the graphic, the user can:
+To add or delete shapes in the graphic, the user can do the following:

 • Use the Text Pane: To add a shape, position your cursor in the Text pane at the end of the word that comes just before the location for the new shape.
 Press the Enter key, creating a new bullet.
-To delete a shape, place the cursor next to the bullet to be deleted and press the Delete key, deleting the bullet.
+To delete a shape, place the cursor next to the bullet to be deleted and press the Delete key.

 • Use the SmartArt Design tab: Click the graphic and select the existing shape closest to where the new shape needs to be added.
 Using the SmartArt Design tab, select the drop-down arrow to the right of the Add Shape command in the Create Graphic group.
 Select either Add Shape After or Add Shape Before.